Creating a Python web application with Flask

 With this tutorial, you will develop a simple web application from scratch: a mini blog where users can create, view, edit, and delete posts.
 To do this, you will create a Yandex Compute Cloud VM in Yandex Cloud and run a web server on it.

-The web application is written in Python
+The web app is written in Python

-We chose Flask
+We opted for Flask

 The Flask framework allows you to create web applications from a single source code file; it does not require following any specific directory structure or writing complex template code before you start using it.
 Flask also has out-of-the-box support for the Werkzeug